Topics The 133rd Assembly of the Drug Evaluation Committee held

 In the past, drug development in the corporate world was dominated by the process of finding hit compounds by screening a small molecule compound library against a target molecule discovered through exploration, and then conducting clinical trials to verify efficacy and safety after passing preclinical trials.
 In recent years, however, technological innovations in various fields such as cell engineering and genetic engineering have opened the way for the manufacture of biomolecules, cell therapy and gene therapy, which were previously thought to be difficult, and the options for modalities that companies can use in drug development are expanding.
 In academia, advances in medical science have led to the elucidation of biological processes involved in disease mechanisms, and different target molecule species or biological reactions have emerged as new targets for disease treatment.
 Medical innovation" is a trend to provide new treatment methods for diseases that were previously thought to be difficult to treat by utilizing the knowledge of academia gained in the field of medical treatment and approaching the causes of disease development with new modalities.

-Reflecting the recent medical innovations, the symposium of this year's Drug Evaluation Committee General Meeting will focus on new medical modalities that can replace small molecule compounds, and provide a forum to consider the differences from old methods from the search for drug seeds to the clinical development of drugs.
+Reflecting recent medical innovations, the Drug Evaluation Committee Assembly Symposium will focus on new medical modalities that can replace small molecule compounds and provide a forum for discussing the differences between old and new modalities, from drug discovery to clinical development.

 Symposium